Skip to main content

 Weaviate Cloud Services (WCS) instances come with modules pre-configured.
 See this page for details.

 You can enable modules by specifying the list of modules in the ENABLE_MODULES variable.
-For example, the below will enable the text2vec-contextionary module.
+For example, this code enables the text2vec-contextionary module.

 services: